swsnu/swppfall2022/project/design-and-planning.md

 You have to use Github wiki for this document.

 **Submission**<br />
-You must send an email to swpp-staff@spl.snu.ac.kr with a PDF version of your document by the deadline.
+You must send an email to swpp.22.staff@spl.snu.ac.kr with a PDF version of your document by the deadline.

 You must send the email by the deadline in the class calendar.
 This is a HARD deadline.